 Pollard and Tudhope experienced that today.
 They both made it through the first two qualifying runs to miss out on a quarter-final spot.

 “It was super close right at the end.
-I thought I would have had him,” Pollard said after losing to Jacopo Luchini (Italy) by just 0.13 seconds.
+I thought I would have had him,” said Pollard, after losing to Jacopo Luchini (ITA) by just 0.13 seconds.

 “But pretty close.
 I was a bit slow at the start, but yeah, I chased him down.
 It was a really fun race,” Pollard said.

 Tudhope’s third round elimination heat was held up for 40 minutes after starting gate problems.
 Already three heats had to be run again due to the metal flap not falling.
-An official had to end up standing between both gates holding two elastic straps for the athletes to break through and begin racing.
+An official eventually had to stand between both gates, holding two elastic straps for the athletes to break through and begin racing.

-The 18-year-old got ahead of John Leslie (Canada) in the third round elimination, but then slipped and lost valuable metres he could not recover.
+The 18-year-old got ahead of John Leslie (CAN) in the third round elimination, but then slipped and lost valuable metres he could not recover.

 “All our hearts go out to her.
 But she wanted for us was to go out and do something amazing,” Patmore said.